valorisa/socat-1.8.0.1_for_Windows/DOCUMENTATION.md

 ## platforms

-socat 1.8.0 was compiled and more or less successfully tested under the following operating systems:
+socat 1.8.0.1 was compiled and more or less successfully tested under the following operating systems:

-Debian 4 on x86_64
+Debian 12 on x86_64
 FreeBSD 10 on amd64
 OpenBSD 7.2 on amd64
 OpenIndiana 2021-04 on i386 with gcc
 Ubuntu 10.04 on i386
-Ubuntu 12..22
+Ubuntu 12.X to 24.04
 Rocky 9
-Cygwin 10.0
+Cygwin 3.5.3 (from Windows 10, 11 & Servers)

 ## install